risavkarna/blog/ckcsqfz5200fhkys1fdbw1u87.md

 These examples are written in English, but are still very structured.
 The Given portion tells the starting condition for the example, the When line tells what you actually do, and the Then tells what results are expected.
 ____________________________________________________________________________________________________

 More formally speaking, the given clause is there to define the pre-conditions and context for a new feature.
 Similarly, the when clause is there to define the user action or a software event that may need a reaction or response from the system.
 Finally, the then clause is there to describe the reaction, response or output expected from the system for this [scenario](https://automationpanda.com/2017/01/30/bdd-101-writing-good-gherkin/).

+Adding feature description underneath the feature title is advisable but not usually necessary for trivial and well understood features like a normal login flow.
+You can also add freeform text descriptions under headers like `Example`, `Scenario`, `Background`, `Scenario Outline` and `Rule` followed by a colon (:) just like with `Feature:` above.

 Another thing to note is that these Given-When-Then behavior specifications are not just documentational or prescriptive.
 They become a part of the source code of the software.
 The modules that have these specifications only perform what is specified in the Given-When-Then specs - nothing more, nothing less.
 These specifications and the software itself may change as frequently as the real-world requirements of the software change e.g. every second or week.

 ### User Story -> Agreement -> Implementation

 A user story is a story created about how a user might use the system.
 These are usually sent over to the development team by the customer organization or written by the project manager.
 This will typically consist of a few Given-When -Then sentences with logical connectives like 'and', 'or', 'not', 'with', 'but', 'once' or 'never'.
+Note that popular BDD tools like Gherkin only permit 'and' and 'but' aside from 'given', 'when' and 'then'.

 For example, our first user story could be about how someone from a municipality office logs in to her/his municipality’s system and what pages and data the user could expect to see and use.
+This story may have different scenarios e.g. whether or not the login credentials were valid, like in the earlier examples from Mark Shead.

 Another user story we might need soon after launch is the story that imagines and describes how a user from EDCD/NPHL/NHRC/CCMC/MOHP could upload to the system.
 In this case, we may assert in the given clause that the user is already logged in.
-We could also create a user persona e.g. Biplav is a non-technical user at EDCD.
+We could also create a user persona e.g. Biplav is a non-technical user at EDCD who is responsible for EDCD side of data updates to the system everyday.

 So, this story could initially look like this:

+> Feature: CSV File Upload

 > **Given** Biplav is logged in to the dashboard